welldonestack/second/_posts/2024-10-17-hyperConnected.md

 categories: typography
 image: "hyperConnected-cover.gif"
 caption1:
- "Challenge: Contestants were asked to create a 3-5 word phrase about the future and a visual expression of their saying that represents it."
+ "Challenge: This contest was hosted by Ball & Doggett, one of Australia's largest paper suppliers.
+Contestants were challenged to encapsulate their vision of the future in a 2–5 word phrase and express it visually through typography, color, and original graphics."
 caption2:
  ▲ Journey to find the best layout
 caption_images_list: